catloaf-cafe/WiCS-Hackathon-2026/README.md

-# Purple City
+# WiCS Hackathon 2026: Purple City

 An indie side scroller game featured with exploration, ability-based progression, platforming, and secrets.

-This game is available and free to play at https://catloaf-cafe.github.io/WiCS-Hackathon-2026/!
+This game is available and free to play at [Purple City](!https://catloaf-cafe.github.io/WiCS-Hackathon-2026/).

 ### Movements